The Best Charcoal Teeth Whitening Supplement (Plus, Those Best for Health and Beauty)

 Our Verdict: Best Activated Charcoal Capsules

-If you prefer to take capsules these are a great option.
+If you prefer to take capsules, NaturaLife Labs Organic Activated Charcoal is a great option.
 Each capsule provides 600mg of activated charcoal.
 These capsules may help with gas and can be opened to use the powder for your teeth or in DIY projects.
 If you prefer not to risk getting charcoal everywhere, capsules are a must.

 If you are trying to be healthier, drinking excessively won’t help you, but it’s worth it to note that these can help for hangovers when taken before you drink.